 Major physiologic alterations brought about by general anesthesia can be avoided by the use of regional anesthetic techniques, and perioperative risk can be favorably influenced.
 Many of our blocks are performed with long acting agents that provide not only intraoperative anesthesia, but postoperative analgesia as well.
 The placement of perineural catheters (upper and lower extremity) and the use of continuous regional analgesia techniques are utilized to provide postoperative analgesia for an extended period of time.
 The combination of a varied caseload, a dedicated anesthesia faculty, and a high level of patient and surgeon satisfaction with regional anesthesia, makes this a wealthy and rewarding clinical experience and is one of the clinical rotations consistently requested by our residents.

 The first rotation in regional anesthesia takes place in the CA-1 year.
 During this month, the resident performs central neuraxial blocks (epidural, spinal and combined spinal-epidural techniques) as well as a broad selection of upper and lower extremity peripheral nerve blocks for routine orthopedic procedures.
 Residents will gain experience performing these blocks under ultrasound guidance.
 A peripheral nerve stimulator may be added as an additional tool as well as for educational purposes.
-Management of moderate to deep sedation as an adjunct to regional anesthesia is developed during the year.
+Skills in managing moderate to deep sedation as an adjunct to regional anesthesia is developed during the year.
 CA-1 residents also complete a rotation in Acute Perioperative Pain Medicine, caring for post-operative patients with acute pain and managing neuraxial and peripheral catheters and their infusions.
 A daily faculty and fellow-led didactic series provides an introduction to acute pain and regional anesthesia topics during this month, including the anatomy and clinical application of peripheral and neuraxial blocks.